-Growing up in the idyllic suburb of Chicago called Riverside, Christine didn’t set her sights on becoming a registered dietitian nutritionist.
+Growing up in the idyllic Chicago suburb of Riverside, Christine didn’t set her sights on becoming a registered dietitian nutritionist.
 All she knew is that she liked food – cooking and baking – but primarily eating it.
-You see, she was raised by a mother who was half Greek and a father who was first generation Italian.
+She was raised by a mother who was half Greek and a father who was first generation Italian.
 Food was a way of life!

 The Palumbo family enjoyed spaghetti with tomato gravy, romaine lettuce salad dressed in olive oil and red wine vinegar, salmon and other fish, poultry, red meat and plenty of fresh produce.
 Pomegranates were commonplace when in season.